hanggrian/prepress-adobe-scripts/docs/README.md

 ![](images/logo_ai.png)
 ![](images/logo_psd.png)

-Essential Illustrator and Photoshop scripts for commercial printshop.
-Tested only on latest Adobe suite.
+Collection of Illustrator and Photoshop scripts to automate repetitive tasks and procedures of preparing final print layout.
+Most of heavy-lifting workflow are expected to occur in Illustrator.
+Only tested on latest Adobe suite.

-Head to [repository website](http://hendraanggrian.com/prepress-adobe-scripts) for screenshots of the scripts.
+Head to [repository website](http://hendraanggrian.com/prepress-adobe-scripts) for description of the scripts.

 Download
 --------